 The Answer: Online Marketing and Search Engine Optimization (SEO).

-Online marketing is the number one success secret of developing small business owners to gain the potential target audience through the internet by adopting suitable marketing strategies.
+Online marketing is the number one success secret of developing small business owners to gain a potential target audience through the internet by adopting suitable marketing strategies.
 The reason why online marketing gets acceptance over traditional offline marketing strategies is that its results can be tracked and changes can be made as and when possible.
 You can always improve and make changes to your online marketing campaign according to the measured results at much lower costs than direct marketing efforts.

 3.Less Start-Up Costs